 Master Admission for RSM students

-The requirements below apply to students who are completing or have completed their bachelor, Premaster at RSM and current master students who would like to enrol for a second master.
+The requirements below apply to students who are completing or have completed their bachelor, Premaster at RSM and current master students who would like to enrol for a second master in September 2020.
 External students should refer to the admissions requirements listed here.

 If you have any questions about the requirements or application process after reading the steps below, you can contact the RSM Admissions Office.